timebertt/kubectl-revisions/docs/kubectl_revisions_get.md

 ### Options

 ```
+  -A, --all-namespaces                If present, list the requested object(s) across all namespaces.
+Namespace in current context is ignored even if specified with --namespace.
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
+      --chunk-size int                Return large lists in chunks rather than all at once.
+Pass 0 to disable.
+This flag is beta and may change in the future.
   -h, --help                          help for get
   -L, --label-columns strings         Accepts a comma separated list of labels that are going to be presented as columns.
 Names are case-sensitive.
 You can also use multiple flag options like -L label1 -L label2...
       --no-headers                    When using the default output format, don't print headers (default print headers).
   -o, --output string                 Output format.
 One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file, custom-columns, custom-columns-file, wide).
 See custom columns [https://kubernetes.io/docs/reference/kubectl/#custom-columns], golang template [https://golang.org/pkg/text/template/#pkg-overview] and jsonpath template [https://kubernetes.io/docs/reference/kubectl/jsonpath/].
   -r, --revision int                  Print the specified revision instead of getting the entire history.
 Specify -1 for the latest revision, -2 for the one before the latest, etc.
+  -l, --selector string               Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2).
+Matching objects must satisfy all of the specified label constraints.
       --show-labels                   When printing, show all labels as the last column (default hide labels column)
       --show-managed-fields           If true, keep the managedFields when printing objects in JSON or YAML format.
       --template string               Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].